Flow Metrics for ITSM

 Status Flow Metrics

-At a basic level, Status Flow Metrics power Activity Prioritisation (AP), which of all TOFT practices makes the biggest difference to success of an organisation's support service, but...
+At a basic level, Status Flow Metrics power Activity Prioritisation (AP), which of all FM practices makes the biggest difference to success of an organisation's support service, but...

-Without Contribution Recognition, neither basic nor advanced AP can be introduced because there would be no reason to work together as a team.
-Unless helping-out is recognised, teams can only be expected to continue working in silos.
+Without Contribution Recognition, Advanced AP cannot be introduced because there would be no reason to work together as a team.
+Unless "helping-out" is recognised, teams can only be expected to continue working in ticket queue silos.

-Contribution Recognition (performance, ideally including teamwork) and Activity Prioritisation (timely ticket progression, ideally incorporating teamwork) go hand-in-hand.
-They are the twin pillars of support service improvement.
-Activity and status flow metrics complement each other perfectly.
+Contribution Recognition (i.e., performance, ideally including teamwork) and Activity Prioritisation (timely ticket progression, ideally incorporating teamwork) go hand-in-hand.
+They are the twin pillars of support service improvement through Flow Management.
+Activity and status flow metrics complement each other perfectly..

 Actionable Insight

 All flow metrics are actionable, in real time and retrospectively, enabling a wealth of fully informed directional, strategic, and supportive decisions to be taken.
 For instance, which teams are not "keeping up the flow" so well, and why?
 Who is truly excelling and so deserves praise?
-Who is struggling and so need managerial support?
-Are there any teams performing so well with progressing workload that their progression threshold periods for activity prioritisation might be reduced, so that mean-time-to-resolve will reduce?
+Who is struggling and so needs managerial support?
+Are there any teams performing so well with progression of their workload that their progression threshold periods might be reduced, so that mean-time-to-resolve is reduced?
 Or instead, is there scope to focus more time on improvement tasks because the team's performance is well within bounds?

 Exception Management

-Without TOFT - without Flow Metrics for ITSM - these essential qualities are missing and so the status quo is, and always has been, global deficiency in how IT support is done, and in how it is managed.
+Without Flow Management - without Flow Metrics for ITSM - these essential qualities are missing and so the status quo is, and always has been, global deficiency in how IT support is done, and in how it is managed.

 The most important Flow Metrics are: